 Commie Linson lost 1,239 to 2,393 (city-wide total 3,632).
 Based in part by District 2 voter turn-out in the May school board and bond election in Sherman (city-wide total of 3,503 votes; 626 in Dist 2), I believe Commie may have won her district.

 One of the many ways the wealthy and powerful maintain their grip on the electorate is to dilute opposition votes in every way conceivable.
 Cities with democracy as a prime concern mandate that districts elect district representatives.
 Cities with monied interest in control demand city-wide elections for district seats.
 It takes more money to run a city-wide campaign, and they have it.
-I believe, and I will be able to test this assumption when the Nov 2017 voting information is uploaded to TexasVAN, that Commie won a majority of the votes from District 2, and rightfully belongs on the Sherman City Council.
-In either case, Sherman citizens should be out-raged by the current system and demand that 4 of the 6 city council members be elected directly by the people from the district they represent.
+Many believe that Commie won a majority of the votes from District 2, and rightfully belongs on the Sherman City Council.
+In any case, Sherman citizens should be out-raged by the current system and demand that 4 of the 6 city council members be elected directly by the people from the district they represent.

 -Barb Rush, Nov 30, 2017